Start Printed Page 47064

 (b) Enforcement investigations by other agencies.
 (1) While an NTSB investigation is underway, other Federal agencies may conduct activities under applicable provisions of law related to their enforcement responsibilities.
 In conducting such activities, other agencies may obtain information directly from parties involved in, and witnesses to, the transportation event, provided they do so after coordinating with the NTSB investigator-in-charge (IIC) and without interfering with the NTSB's investigation.
 Such Federal activities will not influence the NTSB's investigations.

 (2) The NTSB cooperates with state and/or local agencies that conduct activities for the purposes of enforcement of a state statute or regulation.
 Such state activities shall not influence the NTSB's investigations.

-(3) Except as described in § 831.31 of this chapter, which applies to highway investigations, Federal agencies shall provide the results of their investigations to the NTSB when such investigations are for purposes of remedial action or safety improvement.
+(3) Except as described in § 831.31 of this chapter, which applies to highway investigations, Federal agencies shall provide the results of their investigations to the NTSB when such investigations are for purposes of Start Printed Page 47077remedial action or safety improvement.
 In general, this requirement will not apply to enforcement records or enforcement investigation results.